96boards/website/_posts/2017/08/2017-08-11-self-balancing-bot-using-96boards-part1.md

 run the C program (server) in background and Python program (client) in foreground.

 Source code and detailed instructions can be found in 96Boards [projects repository](https://github.com/96boards/projects/blob/master/imu)

+Demonstration video can be found in [96Boards Youtube Channel](https://youtu.be/mswTk_Sliiw)

 # **Conclusion**